-Please export your film at the same frame rate, aspect ratio and resolution (up to 1080p) that it was shot and edited in.
+Please export your film at the same frame rate, aspect ratio and resolution (up to 1080p) it was shot and edited in.

 a.
 The submission of any entry to the film competition implies acceptance of all procedures and regulations by the Entrant.

 b.
-Films produced prior to the year 2016 will not be eligible for the competition.
+Films produced prior to the year 2017 will not be eligible for the competition.

 e.
-Films in any language other than English, MUST have English subtitles.
+Films in any language other than English must have English subtitles.

-f.
+g.
 Screening fees will not be paid.

 h.
 All submissions will be retained by the Festival for adjudication, on demand and archival purposes.